quincywu/ee590/hw2/prob5/README.txt

+IGNORE THIS FOLDER GO TO PROB 6 !!!!

 This is prob 5.
 Copy the ee590/lec2 code into your prob5 directory, make and then run ./example.
 Implement the following methods to the matrix library.